VeryGoodOpenSource/dart_frog/docs/docs/deploy/digital-ocean-app-platform.md

 - `[REGION]`: The Digital Ocean region the registry should reside in (ex: sfo1)

 :::note
-Be creative - registry names must be unique across all DigitalOcean container registries.
+Be creative - registry names must be unique across all Digital Ocean container registries.
 :::

 ## Deploying